tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 *original-type*: The name of a media type, representing the representation's original media type before encryption and obfuscation were applied.
 To avoid ambiguity, this media type may not have parameters applied to it.
+(TODO: URL-escaping the parameter value would allow parameters to be applied to it.)

 # The `ccid-urms` URL scheme